28 Days Later: Casting

 On the DVD commentary, Boyle explains that with the aim of preserving the suspension of disbelief, relatively unknown actors were cast in the film.
 Cillian Murphy had starred primarily in small independent films, while Naomie Harris had acted on British television as a child, and Megan Burns had only one previous film credit.
 However, Christopher Eccleston and Brendan Gleeson were well-known character actors.
-Murphy originally auditioned for the role with a Standard Southern British accent, as Jim was written to be English.
+Murphy originally auditioned for the role with a modern Received Pronunciation accent, as Jim was written to be English.
 However, during filming, Boyle and Murphy decided to revert to the actor's natural accent, and rewrote the character as Irish.
 James McAvoy auditioned for a role as an Infected.

 Filming

 Busy areas of Central London, including Westminster Bridge, had to be filmed early in the morning or while the crew briefly closed streets for the film's opening sequence.

 The film features scenes set in normally bustling parts of London, such as Westminster Bridge, Piccadilly Circus, Horse Guards Parade and Oxford Street.
 To depict these locations as desolate, the film crew closed off sections of street for minutes at a time, usually on Sunday mornings.
-They typically had around 45 minutes after dawn to shoot the locations devoid of members of the public and traffic.
+They typically had around 45 minutes after dawn to shoot the locations devoid of members of the public and traffic, with closures lasting only "90 seconds or two minutes" at a time while traffic was held back by volunteer marshals (students and friends).

 The majority of the film (except for the final sequence when the military plane finds Jim, Selena, and Hannah, which was shot on 35mm film) was shot on Canon XL1 digital video (DV) cameras, which were smaller and more manoeuvrable than traditional film cameras, which would have been impractical on such brief shoots.
-The scenes of the empty M1 motorway were also filmed within limited periods, during which a mobile police roadblock slowed traffic sufficiently to leave a long section of carriageway empty.
-The section of the motorway depicted runs near Milton Keynes, Buckinghamshire, around 150 miles southeast of Manchester.
+Boyle said the early London sequences avoided "litter[ing] the world with corpses", instead emphasising a more symbolic emptiness and atmosphere.
+The scenes of the empty M1 motorway were also filmed within limited periods; Boyle said police created a "rolling block" in both directions to produce a temporary corridor of empty road, giving the crew seven or eight minutes to shoot using multiple cameras.

-For the London scene in which Jim walks by an overturned double-decker bus, the film crew placed the bus on its side and removed it when the shot was finished, all within 20 minutes.
+For the London scene in which Jim walks by an overturned double-decker bus, the film crew placed the bus on its side and removed it when the shot was finished, all within about 15–20 minutes.
 The crew had asked Westminster City Council for permission to place the bus outside Downing Street, which was denied; when they arrived there at 4am and nobody from the council was present, they placed the bus there anyway.